kolby10/cs313413f24p2-/docFolder/README.txt

-TestIterator.java
+** TestIterator.java
 try with a LinkedList - does it make any difference?

-TODO what happens if you use list.remove(Integer.valueOf(77))? if list.remove is used at this point in the method, no change is made to the output/ the result of our test. this is due to our assertEquals using the values 'sum' and 'n', which are not affected at this point in the code.

-*TestIterator.java 4/4 passed, question on expressing in line 82 &
+TODO what happens if you use list.remove(Integer.valueOf(77))?
+It could throw an exception.
+This is due to list.remove modifying the iterators list outside of the iterator itself.
+Using i.remove() is a better choice as it specifies what specific index that iterator is currently subjecting.

+* TestIterator.java 4/4 passed

-TestList.java
+** TestList.java
  list.remove(Integer.valueOf(5)); // what does this one do? this line removed the value that is stored at index 5